CGN’s popular Lake Geneva boat cruises from Genève to Lausanne via Nyon and Yvoire on Lac Léman take just less than four hours.

 Tickets and Fares on Lake Geneva Pleasure Boat Cruises

-Tickets for CGN boats can be bought online, at ticket windows or on the boat – the fare is the same.
+Tickets for CGN boats can be bought online, at ticket windows or on the boat (but not on the ferry boats with a dark blue hull) – the fare is the same.
 (Note Swiss railway tickets must be bought before boarding trains!)

 Sample one-way fares (First Class) on CGN boats are for example:

 - CHF22 (CHF31) – Geneva to Nyon

 - CHF36 (CHF51) – Lausanne to Yvoire

 The specific routing can influence the price but not the type of boat making it worth scouring the timetables for when the historic Belle Époque paddle steamboats are cruising.

 Same-day return on the boat is around 15% cheaper than two single tickets.
 On a Geneva-Lausanne return, it is better value to buy a day ticket – CHF64 (CHF90 in first class).